 The file header contains information about the well name, identifier, province, latitude, longitude, and elevation.
+The data must be saved in chronological order.
 The first column of the data must contain the time in excel numeric format.
 The second column must contain the water level, given in metres below the ground surface.
 The third and fourth columns correspond, respectively, to the barometric pressure and the Earth tides.
-This will be discussed in more details in Section 9.
+The use of barometric pressure and the Earth tides data will be discussed in more details in Section 9.